- CASE FILES

 Studying the body positions of Kolevatov, Zolotaryov and Thibeaux-Brignolle, it seems as if they were lying snugly behind each other to keep warm.
 Zolotaryov even had a pen and a paper in his hands which gives the impression of being rather in control.
 This is in stark contrast to his massive chest wounds that many believe made him inoperable.
 The same is to say about Dubinina, laying close but in a different angle.
 She is the second person having unexplainable and crushing chest wounds.
 We should remember though that she had Krivonischenko’s trousers wrapped around her feet.
 As in the case of Zolotaryov, these actions does not rhyme with deadly wounds caused early during the ongoing events.
 I would rather suggest that a bivouac housing the four people, collapsed and trapped them inside.
 Perhaps the position of Dubinini froze her in a position of entering the shelter or that she simply slipped away with the underlying stream during spring from a previous position near Zolotaryov and Thibeaux-Brignolle.
 No fir bedding was found beneath the four due to the shelters position over the stream.
 By the 5th of May, such bedding would have vanished from its position, rather to be found downstream.

-Needless to mention regarding the four bodies found in the assumed bivouac, are the missing eyes and a tongue, which should be considered a natural cause of decomposition.
+Needless to mention regarding the four bodies found in the assumed collapsed bivouac, are the missing eyes and a tongue, which should be considered a natural cause of decomposition.
+In fact, eyes are reported as being still in place by the pathologist, but shriveled into the back of the eye cavities.
 Possible traces of radioactivity in some clothing, may also be explained through for example Kolevatovs earlier commitments in the industry, where such excesses in the clothing were a likely side effect.
-I would also suggest that the punctured chests of Zolotaryov and Dubinina were caused by the weight of the collapsing den – that is, a gradual compression and process over time.
+I would also suggest that the punctured chests of Zolotaryov and Dubinini were caused by the weight of the collapsing den – that is, a gradual compression and process over time.
 In the case of Lyuda, it could have been due to her position over a stone shelf and with Sasha taking most of the weight in his central position of the shelter.
 The autopsy even makes clear that it was hard to estimate if certain wounds were ante- or postmortem.
-One should also keep in mind that Sasha and Lyuda could have acquired survivable fractures in their chest that eventually led to their symptomatic postmortem compression when laying below heavy layers of snow.
-Lyuda for example, like Doroshenko, had wounds in her armpit which could indicate a fall from a tree or similar, which at the same time might have fractured her ribs.
+One should also keep in mind that Sasha and Lyuda could have acquired survivable fractures in their chest that eventually led to their symptomatic postmortem compressions when laying below heavy layers of snow.
+Lyuda for example, like Doroshenko, had wounds in her armpit which could indicate a fall from a tree or similar, which at the same time might have fractured her ribs - later to cause compression of her thorax.

-The Village of Vizhay.
+19) The Village of Vizhay.
 Sixty years have passed since the terrible events in the Dyatlov pass.
 Many things have changed - some things stays the same.
-Photos: Dyatlov Foundation / Richard Holmgren.
+Photos: Dyatlov Foundation / Richard Holmgren

 Many thanks to my friend and Dyatlov-expedition partner Andreas Liljegren, for input, sober ideas and awakening thoughts.
 And - a sincere apology to all offended yetis lurking around in the forests of Ural.